d9beuD/blog.d9beud.com/_posts/2024-04-19-log-your-users-in-with-google-oauth-and-api-platform.md

         failure_handler: lexik_jwt_authentication.handler.authentication_failure
 ```

-Now, when we go to `/connect/google` and log in with Google, we get a JWT token in the response.
-But we can't use it yet because we need to send it back to the frontend.
+Now, when we visit the URL `/connect/google` and log in using Google, we receive a JSON Web Token (JWT) in the response.
+However, we cannot utilize it immediately because we need to send it back to the frontend.

 ```
 { "token": "..." }